 Day-care is an easy one.
 Educators are not hired to be day care workers.
 Nevertheless, that’s one of the things they do.
 When women were less often employed outside the home, this was relatively unimportant.
 But now, with millions of women in the workforce, many families depend on schools for child care.
 In fact, for many families, public schools make two-parent employment possible.

 They do it cost effectively too.
 According to the 2017 Care.com Babysitter Survey, the average 2016 U.S. babysitting rate was $13.97 per hour.
 Let’s compare that with how much we pay public school teachers.
 Salary.com reports average yearly pay for teachers to be about $66,000.
 At 7 hours a day, 180 days per year, assuming a classroom daily average of 25 students, that’s an hourly rate of $2.10 per child.
 So parents are saving $11.87 per hour and their child is being taught in the bargain.
 Plus taxpayers pick up the tab.

-A related latent function of schooling is keeping kids off the street.
-Schooling does that for the better part of the day.
-And don’t under estimate the impact.
-For instance, in our major cities many people avoid public transportation until most adolescents, those who aren’t truant, are locked up in schools.
-Indeed, a major motive for starting public education was keeping industrial worker’s kids off the streets of the nation’s rapidly expanding cities.
-They were proving to be a major nuisance and hazard.
+Here’s another latent school function: keeping kids off the street.
+Schooling keeps them locked up for the better part of the day.
+And don’t under-estimate the impact.
+For instance, in our major cities many people avoid public transportation until most adolescents, at least those who aren’t truant, are in school.
+In fact, a major motive for starting public education was keeping industrial worker’s kids off the streets of the nation’s rapidly expanding cities where they were proving to be a major nuisance and hazard.